macroviewer/NexusTrader/docs/source/index.rst

 Architecture(Data Flow)
 ----------------------------

-The core of Tradebot is the ``Connector``, which is responsible for connecting to the exchange and data flow.
+The core of nexustrader is the ``Connector``, which is responsible for connecting to the exchange and data flow.
 Through the ``PublicConnector``, users can access market data from the exchange, and through the ``PrivateConnector``, users can execute trades and receive callbacks for trade data.
 Orders are submitted through the ``OrderExecutionSystem``, which is responsible for submitting orders to the exchange and obtaining the order ID from the exchange.
 Order status management is handled by the ``OrderManagementSystem``, which is responsible for managing the status of orders and sending them to the ``Strategy``.

 .. image:: ./_static/arch.png
    :alt: Data Flow Diagram